moggieuk/Happy-Hare/doc/leds.md

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) LED Effects
 Happy Hare LED effects are 100% implemented in `mmu_software.cfg` as macros so you can tweak if you desire.
-I would caution that you make sure you understand the logic before doing so, and in most cases you make just want to tweak the effects defined in `mmu_hardware.cfg` to customize.
+I would caution that you make sure you understand the logic before doing so, and in most cases you may just want to tweak the effects defined in `mmu_hardware.cfg` to customize.
 The macros work by intercepting changes of the Happy Hare's print state, changes in actions it is performing and changes to the gate_map.

 The default effects which are both functional as well as adding a little color are summerized here: